Gaston Bolaños vs JeongYeong Lee

 🧩 Gaston Bolaños Key Advantages

 Bolaños's 75% finish rate (6 KO/TKO victories out of 8 wins) demonstrates exceptional power and finishing ability.
 His career shows he doesn't need many clean shots to end fights—when he connects with power, opponents typically don't recover.
 The Peruvian's ability to capitalize on openings with fight-ending strikes makes him dangerous at any moment, especially when opponents overextend or leave themselves exposed.
-With Yoo absorbing 4.99 strikes per minute, Bolaños has multiple opportunities to land the decisive blow that can change the fight's trajectory instantly.
+With Lee absorbing 3.85 strikes per minute, Bolaños needs to be more precise, but his power advantage means any clean connection can change the fight's trajectory instantly.

-The 2.59 strikes absorbed per minute differential (2.40 vs 4.99) creates a significant damage economy advantage for Bolaños.
-While Yoo throws nearly double the volume (6.36 SLpM vs 3.28), Bolaños's 50% striking defense and lower absorption rate mean he takes significantly less damage per exchange.
+The 1.45 strikes absorbed per minute differential (2.40 vs 4.99) creates a significant damage economy advantage for Bolaños.
+While Lee throws slightly more volume (3.68 SLpM vs 3.28), Bolaños's 50% striking defense and lower absorption rate mean he takes significantly less damage per exchange.
 This defensive efficiency allows him to stay fresher longer and maintain his power throughout the fight.
-The Peruvian's ability to minimize damage while waiting for counter opportunities creates a sustainable approach that doesn't require matching Yoo's high output.
+The Peruvian's ability to minimize damage while waiting for counter opportunities creates a sustainable approach that doesn't require matching Lee's high output.

 ⚠️ Unfavorable Scenarios

-If the fight remains at extended range throughout, Yoo's 6.36 SLpM volume advantage becomes decisive.
-The 30-foot cage provides ample space for Yoo to maintain distance, circle, and reset while landing consistent jabs and combinations.
-His 58% accuracy combined with nearly double the output means he can rack up significant strike differentials that judges consistently reward.
-Bolaños's 3.28 SLpM output simply cannot match Yoo's pace in a pure striking match, especially when Yoo uses his 2-inch reach advantage to control distance and prevent Bolaños from closing into power-punching range.
+If the fight remains at extended range throughout, Lee's 3.68 SLpM volume advantage becomes decisive.
+The 30-foot cage provides ample space for Lee to maintain distance, circle, and reset while landing consistent jabs and combinations.
+His 48% accuracy combined with nearly double the output means he can rack up significant strike differentials that judges consistently reward.
+Bolaños's 3.28 SLpM output simply cannot match Lee's pace in a pure striking match, especially when Lee uses his 1-inch reach advantage to control distance and prevent Bolaños from closing into power-punching range.

-Yoo's ability to win rounds through volume and activity creates a scoring problem for Bolaños.
-Even if Bolaños lands the harder shots, Yoo's consistent output and forward pressure can sway judges who prioritize activity and control.
-The Korean's 58% accuracy means his volume isn't just quantity—he's landing clean shots consistently.
-If Bolaños cannot find the finishing blow and the fight goes to decision, Yoo's round-winning profile (volume + accuracy + defense) gives him a clear path to victory, especially in a 3-round fight where there's less time for Bolaños to find his moment.
+Lee's ability to win rounds through volume and activity creates a scoring problem for Bolaños.
+Even if Bolaños lands the harder shots, Lee's consistent output and forward pressure can sway judges who prioritize activity and control.
+The Korean's 48% accuracy means his volume isn't just quantity—he's landing clean shots consistently.
+If Bolaños cannot find the finishing blow and the fight goes to decision, Lee's round-winning profile (volume + accuracy + defense) gives him a clear path to victory, especially in a 3-round fight where there's less time for Bolaños to find his moment.

 📋 Likely Gameplan

-Bolaños should avoid chasing Yoo in straight lines and instead focus on cutting angles to close distance.
-His calf kicks and body shots can slow Yoo's movement and reduce his bounce, creating openings for power shots.
+Bolaños should avoid chasing Lee in straight lines and instead focus on cutting angles to close distance.
+His calf kicks and body shots can slow Lee's movement and reduce his bounce, creating openings for power shots.
 The Peruvian's 49% accuracy means when he commits to strikes, they land with intent.
-By using feints and level changes, Bolaños can draw out Yoo's combinations and counter with power shots when Yoo overextends.
-This approach maximizes Bolaños's finishing ability while minimizing exposure to Yoo's volume.
+By using feints and level changes, Bolaños can draw out Lee's combinations and counter with power shots when Lee overextends.
+This approach maximizes Bolaños's finishing ability while minimizing exposure to Lee's volume.

 While Bolaños isn't primarily a wrestler, his 0.66 TD15 and 100% takedown accuracy show he can threaten takedowns when needed.
-Mixing in clinch work and occasional takedown attempts can disrupt Yoo's rhythm and force him to defend rather than throw volume.
-Even if takedowns don't succeed, the threat forces Yoo to respect Bolaños's entries and reduces his volume output.
-This approach creates a more chaotic fight where Bolaños's power shots become more effective, especially in scrambles and transitions where Yoo's high-volume style is less applicable.
+Mixing in clinch work and occasional takedown attempts can disrupt Lee's rhythm and force him to defend rather than throw volume.
+Even if takedowns don't succeed, the threat forces Lee to respect Bolaños's entries and reduces his volume output.
+This approach creates a more chaotic fight where Bolaños's power shots become more effective, especially in scrambles and transitions where Lee's high-volume style is less applicable.

-Yoo's 71-inch reach advantage (vs Bolaños's 69") combined with his natural featherweight frame creates significant striking opportunities at range.
+Lee's 70-inch reach advantage (vs Bolaños's 69") combined with his natural featherweight frame creates significant striking opportunities at range.
 His arsenal includes precise jabs, long straight punches, and combinations that can control distance while scoring points.
 The Korean's ability to maintain this preferred distance is amplified in the 30-foot cage, where he has more space to circle, reset, and prevent Bolaños from closing into power-punching range.
-Yoo's reach advantage allows him to land first and exit before Bolaños can counter, creating a volume advantage that compounds over three rounds.
+Lee's reach advantage allows him to land first and exit before Bolaños can counter, creating a volume advantage that compounds over three rounds.

-Yoo's 6.36 SLpM output represents nearly double Bolaños's 3.28 SLpM, creating massive volume advantages when fights remain upright.
+Lee's 3.68 SLpM output represents slightly above Bolaños's 3.28 SLpM, creating slight volume advantages when fights remain upright.
 His 58% striking accuracy means this volume isn't just quantity—he's landing clean shots consistently.
 The Korean's ability to maintain this pace while moving and creating angles makes him difficult to counter effectively.
 His volume becomes particularly dangerous in a 3-round fight where he can sustain high output throughout, and his round-winning profile (volume + accuracy + defense) gives him multiple paths to victory.
-Yoo's ability to string together combinations can overwhelm opponents who struggle to match his pace.
+Lee's ability to string together combinations can overwhelm opponents who struggle to match his pace.

-Yoo's 56% striking defense demonstrates solid evasive skills and defensive awareness.
-While he absorbs 4.99 strikes per minute due to his high-volume style, his defense percentage shows he avoids a significant portion of incoming strikes.
+Lee's 60% striking defense demonstrates solid evasive skills and defensive awareness.
+While he absorbs 3.85 strikes per minute due to his high-volume style, his defense percentage shows he avoids a significant portion of incoming strikes.
 This defensive efficiency, combined with his volume output, creates a favorable damage economy—he lands more than he absorbs in most exchanges.
 The Korean's ability to slip, parry, and move while maintaining his offensive output makes him difficult to counter effectively, especially when combined with his reach advantage that allows him to strike from safer distances.

 ⚠️ Unfavorable Scenarios

-Yoo's high-volume approach (6.36 SLpM) creates multiple opportunities for Bolaños to land counter shots.
-The Korean absorbs 4.99 strikes per minute, meaning he gets hit frequently despite his 56% defense.
+Lee's high-volume approach (3.68 SLpM) creates multiple opportunities for Bolaños to land counter shots.
+The Korean absorbs 3.85 strikes per minute, meaning he gets hit frequently despite his 60% defense.
 Bolaños's 75% finish rate and power-punching ability mean he only needs one clean connection to change or end the fight.
-If Yoo becomes too aggressive or overextends while throwing combinations, Bolaños can capitalize with fight-ending counters.
+If Lee becomes too aggressive or overextends while throwing combinations, Bolaños can capitalize with fight-ending counters.
 The Peruvian's ability to time counters when opponents commit to volume has been a consistent path to victory throughout his career, especially in Round 1 where he's secured 4 finishes.

-If Bolaños successfully closes distance and forces close-range exchanges, Yoo's volume advantage diminishes significantly.
+If Bolaños successfully closes distance and forces close-range exchanges, Lee's volume advantage diminishes significantly.
 The Korean's reach advantage becomes less effective in tight spaces, and Bolaños's power shots become more dangerous.
-Yoo's zero takedown attempts (TD15: 0.00) means he has no wrestling threat to deter Bolaños from closing distance.
+Lee's zero takedown attempts (TD15: 0.00) means he has no wrestling threat to deter Bolaños from closing distance.
 If the fight becomes a phone booth battle, Bolaños's power and finishing ability give him a significant advantage.
-Yoo's recent TKO loss in 0:21 of Round 2 shows vulnerability when caught clean, especially in close exchanges where he can't use his movement and reach to create space.
+Lee's recent TKO loss in 0:21 of Round 2 shows vulnerability when caught clean, especially in close exchanges where he can't use his movement and reach to create space.

 📋 Likely Gameplan